-By consensus, the committee amended the proposal to change subsection (3) of the rule, which now states: "Subsection (2) does not apply if an applicable Chief Justice Order (CJO) or Presiding Judge Order (PJO) issued pursuant to such a CJO, has the effect of suspending the requirement that a party affirmatively request a hearing by remote means."
-This change from the original proposal is reflected in the proposed amendment below.
+At the fall meeting on October 15, 2021, the committee amended the proposal by consensus to change subsection (3) of the rule, which now states: "Subsection (2) does not apply if an applicable Chief Justice Order (CJO) or Presiding Judge Order (PJO) issued pursuant to such a CJO, has the effect of suspending the requirement that a party affirmatively request a hearing by remote means."
+This change from the original proposal is reflected in the final approved amendment below.
 See explanation for related item A.3.